jcass77/django-apscheduler/README.md

     register_events(scheduler)
   ```

-  It gives you such interface:
+  It provides the following interface:
   ![](http://dl3.joxi.net/drive/2017/05/19/0003/0636/258684/84/bebc279ecd.png)

 * Register any jobs as you would normally.
 Note that if you haven't set ``DjangoJobStore`` as the ``'default'`` job store,
   you'll need to include ``jobstore='djangojobstore'`` in your ``scheduler.add_job`` calls.

-* **Don't forget to give unique id for each job, for example:**
+* **Don't forget to give each job a unique id.
+For example:**
   ```python

   @scheduler.schedule_job("interval", seconds=60, id="job")